 It was great to see so many parents and students at our Back to School Nights.
 If you were looking for the book fair, this year we have opted for a book fair during parent conference week in October.
-You will receive more detailed information on this library page as we get closer.
+You will receive more detailed information as we get closer.

-As we get started with a new year, I would like to encourage you to check out our Destiny library catalog (link to the right).
+As we get started with a new year, I would like to point you to our school website, click on the library link for information on our Destiny library catalog.
 From the Destiny home page you can click on a number of links such as the Accelerated Reader program, AR bookfinder and Bookflix, as well as a link to the public library and other library related sites.
 I invite you to explore all the different options.

 In just a few weeks your student will bring home information on how to look up books they have checked out, build reading lists and explore our library catalog directly from your home computer.
 I encourage you to take a look as well.

 I hope everyone is as excited about the new school year as I am.
 I look forward to sharing my love of reading with your child, and as we explore different genres of books and learn skills to read informational text with confidence I hope your child will take advantage of everything offered in our library.

 Please feel free to stop by and take a look around.
 The library door is always open during school hours and I look forward to seeing you.

 “Those who don’t read have no advantage over those who can’t” Mark Twain